 A total of 19 experts participated in the study, including five with in-depth knowledge of Metarhizium.
 The inclusion of both specialists and non-specialists aimed to capture diverse perspectives and to assess the influence of expertise on risk perception, as recommended in expert elicitation studies (Burgman et al., 2011; Cooke, 1991; Martin et al., 2012).

+Experts were selected using a purposive sampling strategy to ensure representation of key disciplines relevant to vector control, including entomology, ecology, public health, and biotechnology.
+Selection criteria included academic qualifications, professional experience, and prior involvement in vector control or biosafety-related activities.

+To minimise potential bias, efforts were made to include experts from diverse institutional backgrounds and with varying levels of familiarity with Metarhizium-based interventions.

 2.4.
 Elicitation procedure